• Home

 Mount Type: quick release mount, Arca-Swiss compatible

-Price: Check price on Amazon here, and Peak Design here.
+Price: Check price on Amazon here and Peak Design here.

 Gitzo Lightweight Series 2 Traveler

 We couldn’t do a round up of tripods without featuring one of the tripods from the high-end brand Gitzo.
 Gitzo are essentially the Rolls Royce of tripod manufacturers.
-They are certainly not a budget option, but for those of you with a healthy wallet, they are certainly a solid choice.
+They are not a budget option, but for those of you with a healthy wallet, they are a solid choice.

 Their travel tripod range is conveniently called Traveler.
 We’d recommend the Lightweight Series 2 traveler tripod as offering a great balance of size and stability.

 However, this tripod is one of the heaviest on the list at just over 4 lbs.
-If you want something lighter and even smaller, checkout the Lightweight Series 0 Traveler, which offers a more compact system at the expense of height.

 This is definitely a premium tripod, but we think it is worth the price if you have the budget and you want something sturdy and durable from a well-known brand.